EmilyBlackb/math5610/Software_Manual/MachineErrorDoublePrecision.md

 in the representation of real numbers in double precision.
 This is a routine for analyzing the behavior of any computer.
 This usually will need to be run one time for each computer.

 **Input:** There are no inputs needed in this case.

-**Output:** This routine returns a double precision value for the number of decimal digits that can be represented on the computer being queried.
-The routine gives the machine epsilon and the power of two that gives the machine epsilon.
+**Output:** There are no outputs for this routine.
+The program prints the machine precision epsilon.

 **Usage/Example:**